TiffanyVlaar/TiffanyVlaar.github.io/_posts/2019-09-18-Gerrymandering.markdown

 <!--- Redrawn Constituency Boundaries using Sampling Methods -->
 ***What is gerrymandering?*** <br>
 Consider a two-party state X where 30% of voters vote for blue and 70% of voters vote for red.
-You'd expect that X's elected representatives would therefore be 30% from blue and 70% from red.
+You'd expect that X's elected representatives would therefore be 30% blue and 70% red.
 But this is not the case in X. Instead, 60% of X's representatives are blue, and 40% are red.

 This is because in 2010, blue gerrymandered X. That is to say, blue redrew X's electoral district boundaries to their advantage -- they minimised the amount of "wasted" votes for their own party and maximised the amount of wasted votes for their opponents.
 <!---Gerrymandering is a term originating from US politics and involves the redrawing of constituency/electoral district boundaries to the benefit of a specific political party.
 Rule one of gerrymandering is to